kuchedav/Natural_Language_Recommender/Readme.md

-# Natural Language Recommender
+# Medirec "Natural Language Recommender"

-NLR is a Natural language Recommender which takes pdf-files as input for training and prediction and outputs the top 5 most probable labels for the target pdf-file.
+Medirec is a Natural language Recommender which takes pdf-files as input for training and prediction and outputs the top 5 most probable labels for the target pdf-file.

 # Problem